Ethan Couch: Family history

-His parents—who divorced in 2017—have also each had legal problems, publicized in the media following their son's conviction.
+His parents – who divorced in 2017 – have also each had legal problems, publicized in the media following their son's conviction.

 Fred Couch

-Fred Couch has previously been charged with evading arrest, theft by check, and assault against his then-wife Tonya, and was convicted of misdemeanor assault in 2000.
+Fred Couch has been charged with evading arrest, theft by check, and assault against his then-wife Tonya, and was convicted of misdemeanor assault in 2000.
 On August 19, 2014, he was arrested for impersonating a police officer, allegedly displaying a fake badge during a disturbance call, and was later found guilty and sentenced to a year of probation in December 2016.
 In February 2016, police were called to his home after he allegedly choked his girlfriend, but no charges were filed.
 In September 2019, he was charged with assault, allegedly having choked his girlfriend with his hands that July.

 Tonya Couch

 In 2013, Tonya Couch was sentenced to a $500 fine and a six-month community supervision order for reckless driving when she used her vehicle to force another motorist off the road.